zaidalmahmoud/MTJ_Trend_Forecasting/README.md

 # MTJ_Trend_Forecasting

-This is a Python implementation of the framework proposed in the paper: "[Artificial Intelligence strategic planning on Magnetic Tunnel Junction[]()".
+This is a Python implementation of the framework proposed in the paper: "[Artificial Intelligence strategic planning on Magnetic Tunnel Junction]()".

 ## Abstract